Reel, Bm, Traditional Irish

 This traditional Irish reel is a very popular session tune.

 Two features of this tune set it apart from most traditional Irish reels.
 First, it is in the key of B minor, which is a fairly rare key for Irish tunes.
-Not difficult, just rare.
 B minor uses the notes of the D major scale, and this tune lays out well on whistles, concertinas, and fiddles.
 Second, this tune is a three-part single reel.
 So, rather than having the usual A and B parts, this tune has A, B, and C parts.
 But as a single reel, each part is short: each is four measures long rather than the more typical eight measures of a double reel.
 While the basic tune is fairly simple to play, it invites ornamentation and variation, as you will hear in the recordings.

 Recordings